kudaba/simpletest_test/README.md

 ## Compiling simpletest_test

 Hopefully the last person to make changes has left the sample projects in place.
 So you should be able to just open the appropriate one and hit compile.
-As of this writing simpletest has only been tested on windows using Visual Studio 2017.
+As of this writing simpletest has only been tested on windows using Visual Studio 2017 and clang (linux cpp11).

 ## Generating Projects